ishaannawani25007-hash/Distortion-Circuit/README.md

 2 | [1/4" Mono Audio Jack](https://robu.in/product/1-month-warranty-179/)

-1 | 9 volt power from [PSU:](https://robu.in/product/dc-jack-022/) or [Battery:](https://robu.in/product/9v-battery-snap-connector-dc-jackbattery-connector-cap/) (center negative) Note: No space for battery in 1590a enclosure
+1 | 9 volt power from [PSU:](https://robu.in/product/dc-jack-022/) or [Battery:](https://robu.in/product/9v-battery-snap-connector-dc-jackbattery-connector-cap/) (center negative) Note: No space for battery in the enclosure

 ============================================================================================